wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

 ### API changes

-- The following methods or properties are now deprecated:
+- The following methods or properties are now deprecated or changed:
   - `PowerAuthSDK` class:
     - `changePasswordUnsafe()` - use asynchronous `changePassword()` as a replacement.
     - `persistActivationWithAuthentication()` - use asynchronous variant with `IPersistActivationListener` as a callback parameter.